Photo of Robert Smith of The Cure

 Afterwards

-After Wish the Cure continued releasing, but with lengthier hiatuses.
-By the time Wild Mood Swings came out in 1996, I had grown up and was exploring quite different areas of music: I didn’t listen to it until maybe 15, 20 years later.
-It’s an interesting record with Smith returning somewhat to the whimsy of mid-80s Cure, but without the results being particularly affecting.
-Subsequent albums haven’t fared much better, unfortunately.
-All minds lose creative impetus eventually, like chewing gum losing its flavour, so let’s not dwell on it.
+After Wish the Cure continued releasing, with lengthier hiatuses.
+When Wish’s successor Wild Mood Swings came out in 1996, I had become an adult (of sorts) and was exploring quite different areas of music: I didn’t listen to it until maybe 15, 20 years later.
+It’s an interesting record with Smith returning somewhat to the whimsy of mid-80s Cure, but the results weren’t particularly affecting.
+It was the first sign of a significant creative decline, rather than misfires (eg The Top, Kiss Me x3).
+2000’s Bloodflowers was a return to bleakness, framed as a third part of a retroactively framed “dark trilogy” of albums, along with Pornography and Disintegration.
+The trilogy was performed in concert in its entirety on a subsequent tour (that’s a grim night out!).

 Summation

-If my favourite album is Japanese Whispers, what do I think is The Cure’s best album?
-Well that’s tricky.
-Objectively I think I’d say it’s Disintegration, though 17 Seconds and Faith are more raw and perhaps more interesting.
-So take your
+If my favourite album is Japanese Whispers, identifying The Cure’s best albums is tricky.
+Objectively I think I’d say it’s Disintegration the best, though 17 Seconds and Faith are more raw and perhaps more interesting.
+If you’re not interested in misery then The Head on the Door is your best bet.

 Robert Smith is a very singular fellow.
-In my Bauhaus essay I compared the group to Joy Division, perhaps unfairly, because I felt it was instructive.
-I could repeat the dose with The Cure with similar results, but I don’t think that highlights much of interest.
-A band more interesting to compare to is Depeche Mode, who were similarly popular and angsty.
+In my Bauhaus treatise I compared the group to Joy Division - perhaps unfairly - because I felt it was instructive.
+I could repeat the dose with The Cure with similar results, but I don’t think that would highlight much of interest.
+It’s more interesting to compare The Cure to Depeche Mode, who were similarly popular and angsty.
 But although you can argue that songwriter Martin Gore is a reasonable analogue for Robert Smith, the band was more than just him.
 The Cure - with respect to founder member Lol Tolhurst, and long-time bassist Simon Gallup - is really just Robert Smith.

 So who could we fairly compare Smith to?
 Who had a track record of reinventing his style and produced 15 years or so of great music?
 Well, Nick Cave is a decent choice, but I’d go further and also select David Bowie.
 Quite different artists certainly, but all similarly singular.
 I’d say critics would be more comfortable lauding Bowie and Cave than Smith, I think because Smith’s mawkish teenish romanticism doesn’t feel very grown up.
 And that haircut and lipstick is pretty credibility sapping… Well, I don’t disagree, and perhaps that’s why I prefer mid 80s Cure because during that period the angst was leavened with wiggy surrealism.